unitycoders/uc_pircbotx/README.md

     $ vim /etc/uc_pircbotx.json # edit to suit your needs
     $ sudo ucbot-ctl

+### Running as a docker image
+This is the way we are currently using the bot for our needs.
+There is a public docker image on [docker hub](https://hub.docker.com/r/webpigeon/uc_pircbotx/).

+There are however a few issues needing to be fixed:
+* Config file is baked into the build, you need to modify this before running the bot.
+* Plugins directory is not a thing yet
+* Database is not stored on a volume (data gets nuked with the volume)

 ### Maven With IDEs
 #### Maven With Eclipse
 The maven website has tutorials on using maven with eclipse.
 You can see them at http://maven.apache.org/guides/mini/guide-ide-eclipse.html.